Calder\'on problem for nonlocal viscous wave equations: Unique determination of linear and nonlinear perturbations: Introduction

-Here $\partial_t^\beta$ is a fractional time derivative and it emerges when one considers an interpolation between Hooke's law, relating linearly the strain and stress of an elastic solid, and Newton's fluid law, describing the linear relationship between the stress and strain rate in an ideal viscous fluid.
-For further information on this model we refer to \cite{wang2016generalized,xu2023determination} and the references therein. \item[(G2)] An immediate generalzation of the model \eqref{eq: nonlocal viscous wave eq} is
+Here \( \partial_t^{\beta} \) denotes a fractional time derivative.
+Such operators naturally arise when interpolating between Hooke's law—which relates the strain and stress in an elastic solid—and Newton's law for fluids, which describes the linear relationship between stress and the strain rate in an ideal viscous fluid.
+For further information on this model, we refer to \cite{wang2016generalized, xu2023determination} and the references therein. \item An immediate generalization of the model \eqref{eq: nonlocal viscous wave eq} is

-where we now have two fractional Laplacians of different order $s_1$ and $s_2$, respectively.
-The special case $s_1=1/2$ and $s_2=1$, received recently some interest and has been studied in the case $\Omega=\R^2$ for example in \cite{kuan2021deterministic,kuan2022probabilistic} and \cite{deroubin2023norm} with a possible nonlinearity $f$ of the form $|u|^{p-1}u$ for $p>1$ or $u^k$ for $k\geq 2$.
-Such type of power nonlinearities have been studied in detail for dispersive wave equations like the nonlinear wave equation or the nonlinear Schr\"odinger equation
+where two fractional Laplacians of different orders \( s_1 \) and \( s_2 \) appear.
+The special case \( s_1 = \tfrac{1}{2} \) and \( s_2 = 1 \) has recently attracted interest and has been studied in the setting \( \Omega = \mathbb{R}^2 \), for example in \cite{kuan2021deterministic, kuan2022probabilistic, deroubin2023norm}.
+In these works, the equation may also include a nonlinearity of the form \( |u|^{p-1}u \) for \( p>1 \) or \( u^k \) for \( k \ge 2 \).
+Such power-type nonlinearities have been extensively studied in the context of dispersive wave equations, such as the nonlinear wave equation or the nonlinear Schr\"odinger equation